panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-03-18-PMC/2020-03-18-PMC_Summary.md

 Nicoletta also explained that the website has been updated adn that many events all over Europe have been cancelled.

-Andy asked news about the Open Science Forum in Trieste and Nicoletta answered that there are no news from the organisation, however she thinks that it will also be cancelled.
+Andy asked news about the EuroScience Open Forum in Trieste ESOF2020 in July and Nicoletta answered that there are no news from the organisation, however she thinks there is a high probablity it will also be cancelled.